weaverwhale/docs/src/pages/oncall/sop.md

 PRs are always welcome, and if you’re unsure about the fix, feel free to ask for help!

-## 🦖 Creating a JIRA ticket
+## Sitautional: 🦖 Creating a JIRA ticket

-If a lower priority issue is found, and you don't have tge time or knowledge to fix it, create a JIRA ticket.
+If a lower priority issue is found, and you don't have the time or knowledge to fix it, create a JIRA ticket.

 This is imoprtant as things left in Slack are quickly forgotten, and we want to make sure we don't lose track of the issue.
 JIRA is the way we do this 😎

-## Closing the loop
+## Step 4: Closing the loop

 Once the issue is resolved, close loop within the slack thread, and/or in JIRA.